Check out our YouTube channel to see our independent and sponsor-free video reviews.

 ETRTO and ISO standards established in 2020 define the rim diameter and bead lock tolerances for hooked and hookless rims to +/- 0.05mm.
 They also use a more modern rim width for tire makers to use in labeling the size of their tires.
 This means that tires should fit more interchangeably with rims and measure truer to size once installed and inflated.

 Unfortunately, we’re not there yet.
 While I hope installation becomes simpler and more uniform as the next round of tubeless wheels and tires are introduced, the current reality is that some tires mount, inflate, seal, and can be removed more easily on some rims than others.
-This is important not only when you put new tires on but even more so if you have to install a tube on the road to deal with a major puncture that the sealant doesn’t fill.

-For my tire ratings, I’ve noted which tires are easier or harder to get on, and off the range of wheels we’ve tested.
+For my tire ratings, I’ve noted which tires are easier or harder to get on and off the range of wheels we’ve tested.

 Hookless Compatibility